Life Processes for Class 10th

 The exchange of gas in the leaves takes place through these stomata holes.
 The exchange of gases in trees plants, apart from these stomata holes, plants also exchange gases from the surface of the stem, root, and leaves.

-A sufficient amount of water is also lost from these stomata holes of trees, so when carbon dioxide is not require for photosynthesis, these stomatal pores get close.
+A sufficient amount of water is also lost from these stomata holes of trees, so when carbon dioxide is not required for photosynthesis, these stomatal pores get close.

-The opening and closing of pores is the function of guard cells.
-When water enters, the guard cells swell and open the stomata, and when the guard cells contract, the pore is close.
-When the hole is close, there is no loss of water from the trees.
+The opening and closing of pores are the functions of guard cells.
+When water enters, the guard cells swell and open the stomata, and when the guard cells contract, the pore is closed.
+When the hole is closed, there is no loss of water from the trees.